Vilonauzd/QVERT-ROCm-RE-Trainer/README.md

 ## 📋 Overview

-**QVERT ROCm RE** is a production-ready, single-file GUI application that automates the entire LoRA fine-tuning pipeline for reverse engineering AI models.
+**QVERT ROCm RE** is a production-ready, single-file GUI application that automates the entire LoRA fine-tuning pipeline for training your own reverse engineering models.
 Built specifically for AMD ROCm GPUs, it eliminates all manual configuration and dependency management.

 ### Primary Use Case